richelbilderbeek/teaching/docs/data/counts/README.md

 ## Discussion

-There is no investigation of the mechanism that causes learners to leave a course earlier.
+There is **no investigation of the mechanism** that causes learners to leave a course earlier.

+In the methods, it was chosen to apply
+**one LOESS fit**
+as a reasonable running average.
+It may be argued that there should be two LOESS fits applied to the data: one before and one after lunch.
+However, as the reasoning of such as argument has been unconvicing to the author so far, these are not included as a main result.
+These figure, figures 4-6, however, can be found in the appendix.

 An unexpected finding is that more learners show up on time when a course is announced to require cameras.